Stop Smoking for Surgery

 Clinical research has shown that patients who stop smoking around 1 month before surgery show a much lower risk of complication during surgery and better outcomes when measured 6 months later.

 However, a collaboration between the World Health Organization (WHO), the World Federation of Anaesthesiologists (WFSA) and Australia’s University of Newcastle showed that patients could expect a further 19% improvement in health outcomes for every smoke-free week beyond this initial one month period.

 Your doctor can discuss your unique situation in more detail with you.
 However, most surgeons at Medbelle ask patients to be nicotine-free for at least 4 or 5 weeks before surgery, although obviously longer is preferable.

-After around 3 months, the body has had time to significantly reverse some of the damage caused by smoking, and healthy blood flow is restored to every organ of the body.
+After around 3 months, the body has had time to reverse some of the damage caused by smoking significantly, and healthy blood flow is restored to every organ of the body.

 What about e-cigarettes?

 Traditional cigarettes aren’t the only culprit of these risks.
-Smoking cigars, shisha (hookah), recreational drugs like marijuana, as well as vaping can cause the same complications, and also need to be avoided before and after surgery.
+Smoking cigars, shisha (hookah), recreational drugs like marijuana, and vaping can cause the same complications and need to be avoided before and after surgery.

 Many patients are also surprised to learn that nicotine replacement therapy like nicotine patches or gums are also problematic.